cityofaustin/Residential-Permitting/_projects/general-process/review.md

 You can search for expired permits by selecting "Public Search," and entering the property address, date range, or permit case/type and hitting submit.

 If you are not the applicant, meaning a hired professional submitted your application, the hired professional will receive the approval of your permit application or any review comments.
-You can request to be sent a copies of any emails or you have your authorized applicant forward them to you.
+You can request to be sent a copies of any emails or have your authorized applicant forward them to you.

 ### 2. If you receive comments, your plans must be adjusted